ajank/GOaGO/README.md

 loops.

-When running GO-a-GO, we should specify that gene identifiers are from the ENTREZ database, and use the Bioconductor `org.Hs.eg.db` package as the source of Gene Ontology annotations for human genes, taking all three subontologies (Biological Process, Molecular Function, and Cellular Component).
-We will run 10,000 permutations, and use the default *p*-value cutoff of 0.05 with Benjamini-Hochberg correction:
+When running GO-a-GO, we should specify that gene identifiers are from the Entrez database, and use the Bioconductor `org.Hs.eg.db` package as the source of Gene Ontology annotations for human genes, taking all three subontologies (Biological Process, Molecular Function, and Cellular Component).
+We will run the default 10,000 permutations, and also use the default *p*-value cutoff of 0.05 with Benjamini-Hochberg
+correction:

 ``` r
 library(org.Hs.eg.db)